Linda Sánchez (D-CA-38)i

 Sánchez’ service in the U.S. House of Representatives is historic as she proudly works with her sister Loretta, Congresswoman from the 47th District of California.
 They are the first sisters and the first women of any relation to ever serve in Congress.
 Congresswoman Sánchez continued to make history in 2009 when she became the eighth member of Congress to give birth while serving in office.
 She and her husband, James Sullivan, are the proud parents of Joaquín Sánchez Sullivan, who joins his new Sullivan brothers: Brendan, Jack, and Seamus.

-Biography from Committee to Re-Elect Linda Sánchez
+Biography of Linda Sánchez from the Committee to Re-Elect Linda Sánchez

 Congresswoman Linda Sánchez has dedicated her life to improving the community where she grew up and making Southern California a better place to live and work for generations to come.
 She is married to Jim Sullivan and is a proud mother to their son, Joaquín Sánchez Sullivan, born in May 2009.
 Joaquín and his three Sullivan brothers Brendan, Jack, and Seamus, can often be found chasing and playing with Chavo and Pip, the family dogs.